-- possible sources of financial information which can be utilised in advising business and/or private clients - the need to determine whether additional accounting and financial information is required (including in appropriate cases the possibility of employing investigative accounting techniques) to meet the client's needs - the financial regulatory environment in which clients' businesses operate and the need to identify the appropriate accounting regulatory regime applicable to a client's business
+- the potential need to involve other professionals (eg accountants, financial services specialists) when advising business and/or private clients - possible sources of financial information which can be utilised in advising business and/or private clients - the need to determine whether additional accounting and financial information is required (including in appropriate cases the possibility of employing investigative accounting techniques) to meet the client's needs - the financial regulatory environment in which clients' businesses operate and the need to identify the appropriate accounting regulatory regime applicable to a client's business.

-Element 2 - Introduction to the market place
+Element 2 - Introduction to the marketplace

-Trainees should also be able to identify the main investment products on the market, distinguish their main features (e.g. long or short term, safe or speculative) and determine their suitability for different types of client.
+Trainees should also be able to identify the main investment products on the market, distinguish their main features (eg long or short term, safe or speculative) and determine their suitability for different types of client.